kostandinazhupaj/SE_Project_Phase1/README.md

  Reports include total expenses, total income, and a breakdown of expenses by category.
  Reports are downloadable in a user-friendly format.
  User can view reports within the app interface.

+# Non-Functional Requirements
+## a.
+Brief Description
+1. Speed: The system must react rapidly to user input in order to ensure that operations such as data entry, retrieval, and analysis proceed without any delay.
+Long wait times for websites to load or transactions to be processed are unacceptable for users.
+2. Simpleness of Use: Users should find it easy to browse and engage with the programme.
+This means small learning curves, straightforward procedures, and clear labelling.
+It should be possible for users to do their jobs quickly and effectively without being overwhelmed or confused.
+3. Dependability: Users should be able to count on the system to be there for them at all times.
+Reliability and stability are key components of a programme that reduces mistakes and downtime.
+Consumers ought to have faith in the accuracy and safety of their financial information.
+4. Security: The system must guard users' private financial data from intrusions and illegal access.
+This entails data encryption, strong authentication procedures, and frequent security upgrades to fix bugs.
+5. Scalability: The system should be able to easily scale up to meet growing demand as the user base and data volume expand.
+This involves increasing server or storage capacity without compromising performance or service.
+6. Compatibility: The programme should function flawlessly in a variety of hardware configurations and online browsers, guaranteeing a uniform user experience for all users on any platform of choice.
+7. Accessibility: The programme ought to conform to standards and be usable by those with impairments, guaranteeing that all users, regardless of ability, can utilise it efficiently.
+8. Maintainability: Developers should find it simple to maintain and update the programme over time if the codebase is well-organized and documented.
+This involves enhancing functionality, addressing bugs, and improving performance without creating new problems.

+## b.
+Acceptance Criteria
+Speed:
+The average time for a page to load is 3 seconds, and no page should take more than 5 seconds.
+With a maximum delay of two seconds, transactions have to be handled quickly and reflected in the system.
+Even for big datasets, reports and analysis should be generated in less than six seconds.

+Usability:
+To guarantee that users understand the purpose of each function and button, the interface should include labels that are both clear and descriptive.
+It should be easy for users to navigate, with tasks flowing logically from one to the next and no need for them to go back or look up information.
+When needed, tooltips and help documentation should be accessible, offering support without overpowering the user interface.

+Dependability:
+Users should be informed in advance of scheduled maintenance periods so that the system can operate with an uptime of at least 99.9% during any given month.
+Error messages must be helpful and practical, instructing users on how to fix problems or get in touch with support for help.
+User data should be constantly backed up, and data restoration protocols should be verified often to guarantee prompt recovery in the event of data loss.

+Safety:
+User passwords should never be kept in plaintext; instead, they should be safely saved using industry-standard encryption techniques.
+To avoid eavesdropping, all data transmission between the client and server has to be encrypted over HTTPS.
+Robust authentication methods, such two-factor authentication (2FA) or biometric verification, should be necessary to access sensitive features or data.

+Scalability:
+The system must be able to accommodate twice as many users at once without seeing an obvious decrease in performance.
+Over time, even a tenfold increase in data volume should not affect database performance.
+The implementation of load balancing and auto-scaling techniques is necessary to dynamically assign resources in response to demand.

+Compatibility:
+The programme should work and display properly on the most recent iterations of the major web browsers .
+To make sure the programme adjusts to different screen sizes, such as PCs, tablets, and smartphones, responsive design strategies should be used.